FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Abstract

 \section{Abstract}

-Scene Text Editing (STE) is a challenging research problem, and it aims to modify existing texts in an image while preserving the background and the font style of the original text of the image.
-Due to its various real-life applications, researchers have explored several approaches toward STE in recent years.
-However, most of the existing STE methods show inferior editing performance because of (1) complex image backgrounds, (2) various font styles, and (3) varying word lengths within the text.
-To address such inferior editing performance issues, in this paper, we propose a novel font-agnostic scene text editing framework, named FAST, for simultaneously generating text in arbitrary styles and locations while preserving a natural and realistic appearance through combined mask generation and style transfer.
-The proposed approach differs from the existing methods as they directly modify all image pixels.
-Instead, the proposed method has introduced a filtering mechanism to remove background distractions, allowing the network to focus solely on the text regions where editing is required.
-Additionally, a text-style transfer module has been designed to mitigate the challenges posed by varying word lengths.
-Extensive experiments and ablations have been conducted, and the results demonstrate that the proposed method outperforms the existing methods both qualitatively and quantitatively.
+Scene Text Editing (STE) is a challenging research problem, that primarily aims towards modifying existing texts in an image while preserving the background and the font style of the original text.
+Despite its utility in numerous real-world applications, existing style-transfer-based approaches have shown sub-par editing performance due to (1) complex image backgrounds, (2) diverse font attributes, and (3) varying word lengths within the text.
+To address such limitations, in this paper, we propose a novel \textbf{font-agnostic scene text editing and rendering} framework, named \textbf{FASTER}, for simultaneously generating text in arbitrary styles and locations while preserving a natural and realistic appearance and structure.
+A combined fusion of target mask generation and style transfer units, with a cascaded self-attention mechanism has been proposed to focus on multi-level text region edits to handle varying word lengths.
+Extensive evaluation on a real-world database with further subjective human evaluation study indicates the superiority of FASTER in both scene text editing and rendering tasks, in terms of model performance and efficiency.
+Our code will be released upon acceptance.